Skip to content

 It was not unusual, in the early years, to see the learning curve play out on Kensington Avenue.
 Drug users occasionally fended off overzealous cops who, mistaking an opioid-induced stupor for a deadly overdose, were readying the nasal spray.

 Today, thanks to city efforts, the lifesaving drug is now abundant in Philadelphia.
-City agencies distributed 117,000 doses last year alone, while emergency medical providers, firefighters, and police directly administered about 6,500 doses.
+City agencies distributed 117,000 doses last year alone, while emergency medical providers and firefighters directly administered about 6,400 doses, and the police more than 100.

 More than 1,600 Philadelphia police officers carry the medicine on their beats, including 65% of the Kensington patrol.

-Experts said that practice has contributed to a modest decline in overdose deaths in Philadelphia.
+Police are called on to administer the medication relatively rarely these days, city data show, as many people who use drugs carry the medication themselves.
+Experts say the widespread availability of naloxone has contributed to a modest decline in overdose deaths in Philadelphia.
 They were down about 7% last year from 2022’s all-time high of 1,413 deaths.
 (Nationally, overdose deaths fell 10%, according to the National Center for Health Statistics.)

 But nearly a decade into the fentanyl crisis, police officers and paramedics still face disputes over whether people are overdosing or simply in a state of heavy sedation.